 The goal of objective image quality assessment (IQA) is the construction of computational models that predict the perceived quality of visual images.
-Such models can be used to evaluate and compare image processing methods and systems (Wang, 2011).
-The standard paradigm for testing IQA models is to compare them to human perceptual quality ratings of distorted images, many of which are available in datasets such as LIVE (Sheikh et al., 2006) or TID2013 (Ponomarenko et al., 2015).
-However, excessive reuse of these test sets during IQA model development may lead to overfitting, and as a consequence, poor generalization to images corrupted by distortions that are not in the test sets (see Table 3).
+IQA models are generally classified according to their reliance on the availability of an original reference image.
+Full-reference methods compare a distorted image to the complete reference image, reduced-reference methods require only partial information about the reference image, and no-reference (or blind) methods operate solely on the distorted image.
+The standard paradigm for testing IQA models is to compare them to human quality ratings of distorted images, which have been made available in datasets such as LIVE (Sheikh et al. 2006) and TID2013 (Ponomarenko et al. 2015).
+However, excessive reuse of these test sets during IQA model development may lead to overfitting, and as a consequence, poor generalization to images corrupted by distortions that are not present in the test sets (see Table 4).